samir571/The-New-Sole/README.md

-# gypsy
+# The New Sole

-A new Flutter project.
+A new project based on FLUTTER.

 ## Getting Started